whoaitsjoan/liamsfavoritethingsfall2017/content/post/videogames/gamez.md

 Best powerups!
 The Blue Shell is my favorite powerup.
 I can play with Mii characters, they're my favorite racers.
 ![](https://s18.postimg.org/8kxehajbd/giphy_2.gif)

-Call of Duty: Infinite Warfare:
-My favorite weapons are the RPR-Evo, MV4, Volk, VPR, Mauler, Titan, KBS Longbow.
-So many cool weapons!
-I also really the Zombies mode for the Pack-a-Punch .
-It takes some work, but it's very worth it.

 Titanfall 2:
 I like this more than the first Titanfall, there's a lot of better Titans.
 The story is also a lot more interesting